-Please see the details of the mounting in the manual for the mounting of the magnetic tape ( 2.4).
+Please see the details of the mounting in the manual for the mounting of the magnetic tape (@ 2.4).

 NOTE!
 Make sure that the tape is really installed vertically.
-Tighten the spring as described in the manual of the magnetic tape mounting kit.
-A slightly higher pre-tension is also acceptable.
-However, do not tighten the spring less than what is stated in the manual.
-Especially in higher buildings, the tension can be increased in order to prevent the tape from moving during operation.
+Tighten the sp as described in the manual of the magnetic tape mounting kit.
+A ly higher pre-tension is also acceptable.
+However, do not tighten spring less than what is stated in the manual.
+Especially in higher ings, the tension can be increased in order to prevent the tape from moving during operation. nt- -- -----

 - 5. Drive the cabin to the middle of the shaft. - 6.
-Attach the sensor on the cabin with the cable exit facing upwards. - 7.
+Attach the sensor on the cabin with the plug connection facing upwards. - 7.
 Adjust the position of the sensor using the tape as a reference.
 First align the sensor and magnetic tape on their centerline.
-(Step 7 in Fig. 9).
+(Step 7 in Fig. 12).

-Fig. 9: Distance and orientation of the magnetic tape in relation to the sensor.
+Fig. 12: Distance and orientation of the magnetic tape in relation to the sensor.

 - 8. Now adjust the distance between the tape and the sensor.
-For lifting heights up to 50 m we recommend a distance of minimum 15 mm.
+For lifting heights up to 50 m we recommend a distance of minimum 33 mm.
 This offset will ensure that the tape is correctly guided along the steel side during operation.
 The distance can be increased later if it turns out that the tape still rubs against the sensor with the magnetic side.
 In higher lifts, the distance can already be increased up to 5 cm at the initial mounting.
 Make sure that the sensor is installed vertically.
 Misalignment will lead to an increased wear. - 9.
 Now pass the tape through the sensor.
-To be able t to do that, loosen the splint (\$ 9.1) on the plastic guiding and remove the guiding rail.
-Mount it again with the tape in place.
-Pay attention that the plastic base does not slip out of the aluminium guiding and falls down the shaft when removing the plastic guiding. - 10.
-Check for correct mounting.
+Loosen the screws (Fig. 20 on page 38) to fix the polymer guides and remove them.
+Then remount them with the tape in between.

+10. Check for correct mounting.
 Any irregularities and angular offsets have to be corrected!